Handwriting

 Build the foundations

 Targeted activities to strengthen the muscles and motor patterns that handwriting depends on.
+We focus on core stability, coordination, and sensory integration to support lasting handwriting development.

 3